apjanco/minicomp-guide/1-markup.md

 **bold text**
 *italics*
 ```
-For more options, see the markdown cheatsheet here: https://www.markdownguide.org/cheat-sheet/
+For more options, see the markdown cheatsheet: https://www.markdownguide.org/cheat-sheet/

 # Markup

+For text content, markdown is a great tool, but it doens't capture all of the capabilities of HTML.
+If you find that you want more control over the formatting, style and interactivity of your page, you can can always change the HTML itself.